 Let’s find out how.

-There are other types of erosion, including tillage, but for the sake of clarity, in this article, we will only be considering the two main types of erosion.
+However, for this article, we will only be focusing on the two main types of erosion.

 Revegetating through hydroseeding or hydromulching is a practical way to stabilise soil surfaces permanently.
 Vegetation protects soil from wind erosion by reducing the wind speed at the soil surface.
 Plus, the use of mulch in the initial stages of revegetation helps protect the soil by acting like a solid, impenetrable layer.

 Blankets will ultimately cut down the wind speed at the soil surface.
-However, again, you will need to seriously consider the cost of installation.
-Blankets are far from, and covering considerable areas requires significant labour.
+However, again, you will need to consider the cost of installation seriously.
+This form of erosion control method may be too costly and covering considerable areas requires significant labour as well.

 So, if you think your next project requires erosion control, consider hydromulching, hydroseeding or another spray-on erosion control solution, such as EcoArmour, as a long term and sustainable way to keep your soil where it’s supposed to be.